evanyeyeye/rainbow/docs/files.rst

 File Formats
 ============

-This section describes the file structures of the following binary file types:
+This section describes the binary files from the following vendors.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   agilent_uv
-   agilent_ch
+   agilent